Horbenkodev/hugo-blog/content/posts/how-iot-can-help-realtors/index.md

 ---
-title: 'Secret Life of Talking Houses: How IoT Can Help Realtors'
+title: "Secret Life of Talking Houses: How IoT Can Help Realtors"
+slug: how-iot-can-help-realtors
+draft: false
-publishDate: '2019-09-12T00:00:00Z'
+publishDate: 2019-09-12T00:00:00Z
-authors: []
+image: iot-in-real-estate.jpg
+og_image: iot-in-real-estate.jpg
 description: The Internet of Things, also known as Connected Devices, are making houses talk.
 Homes are advancing into sci-fi imagined futures.
 What was fiction, such as pre-set and remote control for heating, lighting and even food ordering, is becoming reality.
-image: iot-in-real-estate.jpg
-og_image: iot-in-real-estate.jpg
 promote:
   promote: false
 top: false
-draft: true
+authors:
+  - daria-lopukhina
+categories:
+  - trends
 industries:
   - real-estate
-categories: []
 ---
-***The Internet of Things, also known as Connected Devices, are making houses talk.
+The Internet of Things, also known as Connected Devices, are making houses talk.
 With the advent of IoT in real estate, homes are advancing into sci-fi imagined futures.
-What was fiction, such as pre-set and remote control for heating, lighting and even food ordering, is becoming reality.***
+What was fiction, such as pre-set and remote control for heating, lighting and even food ordering, is becoming reality.

 Can connected devices help realtors and real estate agents and property owners and developers?